Student-Initiated Action Advising via Advice Novelty: Results and Discussion

-When the budget is increased to $250$K, we observe a fair amount of performance deterioration, especially in EA, SNA and ANA.
-In Asterix, Freeway, and Space Invaders, even though the final performance is not affected greatly, there is a sharp drop in learning progression caused by the over-advising induced delay in collection of useful samples.
+When the budget is increased to $250$k, we observe a fair amount of performance deterioration, especially in EA, SNA and ANA, which is especially visible in the learning progress.
+In Asterix, Freeway, and Space Invaders, even though the final performance is not affected greatly, there is a sharp drop in learning progression caused by the over-advising induced delay in the collection of useful samples.
 This is closely linked to them behaving more similarly to EA in these cases as it can be seen in the budget plots.
 These results emphasise the importance of handling redundant advice budgets.
-Currently, none of these action advising methods are aware of how many times they will get to ask for advice and are designed to make the most out of some small budget they are given without any notion of long-term planning.
+Currently, none of these action advising methods are aware of how many times they will get to ask for advice.
+Instead, they are designed to make the most out of some supposedly small budget they are given, without any notion of long-term planning of its utilisation.

-Overall, SNA and our ANA are the winners in terms of the final performance, followed by UA, RA and EA in order.
-Clearly, different games require different strategies to distribute action advising budget and there is no straightforward way to determine a way that applies to all cases successfully.
-Furthermore, the way these methods behave their best performance are also dependent on the underlying task since uncertainty and novelty estimations may be affected differently even by the identical streams of observations.
+Overall, as the performance superiority of all the methods over None suggests, action advising can provide substantial advantages to accelerate learning.
+Our ANA is the winner in terms of the final performance both in $50$k and $250$k budget options.
+The significance analyses also show ANA provides a clear advantage over its alternatives.
+Depending on the budget, ANA's performance is followed by methods in a different order.
+For instance, while SNA is far ahead of others and is slightly behind ANA in $50$k budget, RA takes its place in the $250$k budget scenario.
+The decline in performance with higher budgets and RA's robustness to this by spacing out the advice requests to allow the student to execute its self policy more often points out the importance of collecting on-policy samples adequately even when the agent itself employs an off-policy RL algorithm, as highlighted in \cite{DBLP:conf/icml/FujimotoMP19}\cite{DBLP:conf/nips/KumarFSTL19} as well.
+Clearly, different games require different strategies to distribute the action advising budget, and there is no straightforward way to determine a way that applies to all cases successfully.
+Furthermore, the ways these methods behave are also dependent on the underlying task, since the uncertainty and novelty estimations may be affected differently even with the identical streams of observations.
 For instance, while UA tends to spend its budget more slowly than others in most cases, in Breakout it behaves differently to output its best possible performance.
-Finally, ANA is also observed to stand out in terms of computational efficiency compared to the runner-up SNA; while ANA updates its RND model with a single sample only when it successfully receives advice, SNA updates it for a batch of samples every time it performs learning until its budget reaches zero.
+Finally, it is worth it to mention that ANA is also observed to stand out in terms of computational efficiency compared to the runner-up SNA; while ANA updates its RND model with a single sample only when it successfully receives advice, SNA updates it for a batch of samples every time it performs learning until its budget reaches zero.